Research from The Cambridge reveals the nation’s savings habits

 Having been trusted with member’s savings for nearly 170 years, The Cambridge Building Society’s latest research reveals some interesting findings about how and why Brits save money.

-The research of over 2,000 people by The Cambridge has found that almost 2 in 5 (39%) are aware of being in a family member / friends will and almost half (media 8%) are relying on it to be financially secure in the future.
+The research of over 2,000 people by The Cambridge has found that almost 2 in 5 (39%) are aware of being in a family member / friends will.
+Of those who know they're due to receive inheritance almost half (48%) are relying on it to be financially secure in the future.
 Worryingly, almost 1 in 5 (18%) are relying on either winning the lottery, gambling or receiving a windfall of some kind for future financial security.

 Of those that are saving, financial security is being put secondary to holidays.
 The most common things to be putting money away for are emergencies (43%), holidays (43%), financial security (41%) and retirement (33%).
 Saving for holidays was prioritised over paying off a mortgage (15%), buying / building a dream home (19%) and saving for the next generation (15%).

 Excluding pension fund savings, 15% have less than £100 general savings.
 Over 1 in 10 (15%) are reliant on their spouse / partner for future financial stability.
 Over a quarter of people (28%) feel financially unprepared for the future because they don’t earn enough to save.